symbolicdata/symbolicdata.github.io/New.md

 ### What's new?

+-   (2018-09-01) Hans-Gert Gräbe closed the RDF graph UpcomingConferences.
 -   (2018-05-20) Hans-Gert Gräbe added a section [Disclaimer](Disclaimer "wikilink") that reflects the legal situation according to the regulations of the [EUDATAP](https://www.iitr.us/eudatap).
 -   (2018-03-20) Hans-Gert Gräbe added a first DCAT Catalogue description of the data.
 -   (2017-12-16) Hans-Gert Gräbe closed the mailing list sd-announce.